 - 2 Tablespoons dark chocolate cocoa powder

-Simply put all ingredients in the blender and then pour out this delightful treat!
+Simply put everything in the blender and serve.
 If you prefer a sweeter smoothie, add a bit of honey or agave to taste.

 This smoothie just tastes like summer!
 Try it for an afternoon cooler or to simply refresh on hot days.
 The coconut water is full of potassium (more than bananas, even!) and perfect for rehydration.
 You’ll need:

 - 2 cups of frozen strawberries